Who are the victims of Oxford High School shooting?

 “Tate was a great young man with a bright future and beloved by all,” the post read.
 “You will be missed, Tate.”

-Myre frequently shared video highlights of his play during football games and recently retweeted video from an interview with a site that covers Michigan high school football.
+Myre frequently shared video highlights of his play during football games and recently retweeted a media interview following a playoff game win on a rainy evening.
 Reflecting on an 0-3 start to the season, he said the team worked hard and had to trust and love one another to recover.

 “Rain is just like Oxford football, tough, muddy,” he said, wearing the number 42 on his white jersey.
 “Everything about us is tough.”

-Brett Moore, 46, said his son, a sophomore at Oxford High School and played football with Myre, is taking his friend’s death “very badly.”
+Brett Moore, 46, said his son, a sophomore at Oxford High School who played football with Myre, is taking his friend’s death “very badly.”

 “Tate drove him home from practice every day and they went to homecoming together,” said Moore, who teaches in Walled Lake schools.
 “He was a great kid.”